JiangCong7/Legal-Syllogism-Prompting/README.md

 ## Running the code

-First you need to specify your OPENAI key in cail_test.py
+Use your OPENAI key in cail_test.py
 ```
 openaikey = [YOUR_KEY]
 ```

-Considering the large size of CAIL2018 dataset.
-We provide a random sampled test dataset of CAIL2018 in this repo.
+Considering the large size of CAIL2018 dataset, we provide a random sampled test dataset of CAIL2018 in this repo.
 You can get the full dataset from CAIL2018(https://github.com/thunlp/CAIL).

 - baseline
 ```